 You will receive complimentary access to a temporary IICLE® Online Library® subscription during the project term.

-You may receive a complimentary copy of the publication or supplement for which you wrote, in accordance with the terms of the publishing agreement.
-You may be eligible to purchase additional copies of the publication at 50% off additional copies of the handbook or supplement to which you contributed.
+You may receive a complimentary copy of the publication for which you wrote, in accordance with the terms of the publishing agreement.
+You may be eligible to purchase additional copies of the publication to which you contributed at 50% off the list price.

 You will receive a certificate evidencing your participation and the publication date, suitable for framing and for MCLE credit documentation.